 Prepare for the Climate

 Temperatures in the winter can have significant variability.
-In the summer, we are often asking ourselves, “How hot is too hot to exercise my dog?”
-In the winter, you’ll struggle with the opposite question.
 A good rule of thumb is: if it’s too cold for you, it’s too cold for your dog.
 Alternately, if you can tolerate the temperature, your dog probably can too.

 The dangers of the cold are very real: frostbite, windburns, and exposure.
 Stick to known routes and have contingency plans.
 Do not venture too far off the beaten path in just your running gear.
 And remember that your dog is much closer to the ground than you, and can get cold much faster.

 Hypothermia can be life-threatening, and it doesn’t take much to become vulnerable to it.
-Dogs can also be susceptible to hypothermia, and according to Ari Aycock-Williams, D.V.M, the symptoms of hypothermia in dogs is similar to humans.
-Stay dry, let people know where you are going, and keep a pace that is fast enough to keep you warm, but slow enough not to exhaust you.
+Dogs can also be susceptible to hypothermia, and according to veterinarian Ari Aycock-Williams, the symptoms of hypothermia in dogs is similar to humans.
+Stay dry, let people know where you’re going, and keep a pace that is fast enough to keep you warm, but slow enough not to exhaust you.

-Some regions such as the Northeast, upper Midwest, mountain regions and Alaska are going to be downright cold, so in these regions it’s vital to be prepared with the right gear, and to time your run accordingly.
+Some regions, such as the Northeast, upper Midwest, mountain regions, and Alaska are going to be colder than some others, so it’s vital in these locations to be prepared with the right gear, and to time your run accordingly.
 Running with a group is a great way to practice safety in numbers; areas such as New England offer various opportunities for dog-friendly outdoor fun.

 The milder Mid-Atlantic and southern states can be ideal for running, and some trails may stay open year-round.
 Winter outdoor activities are usually not too hard to find, and there’s plenty of dog-friendly spaces for running.

 The Southwest is one of those areas where runners enjoy outdoor activity year-round, however, be aware of the winter wildlife, especially on those warm days when reptiles love to come out and sun themselves.
-(Check out this important information preventing snakebites.)
+(Check out this important information on preventing snake bites.)

-Your warm-up and stretching should be slow and deliberate (and you should select stretches that are done from a standing position to avoid getting wet, because wet=cold and cold=miserable.
-And you can’t enjoy yourself while miserable).
+Your warm-up and stretching should be slow and deliberate (and you should select stretches that are done from a standing position to avoid getting wet; wet equals cold and cold equals miserable).

 The worst thing you can do is start out fast.
 In the winter when there’s little moisture in the air and your joints and muscles are stiffer, it will wear you out early, and you’ll probably feel a nice burning sensation in your lungs from that cold air.
 And the more uncomfortable you are, the less likely you are to continue or to make a habit out of winter running.
 Don’t put the brakes on before you even start—be sure to do an adequate warm-up!